MajorPran/CD-codes/README.md

 # CD-codes
-To implement the codes that are in Lex, you need to run the following command Step 1: Install Lex sudo apt update sudo apt install flex gcc
+To implement the codes that are in Lex, you need to run the following commands Step 1: Install Lex sudo apt update sudo apt install flex gcc